Corporate Governance

 The Board keeps all aspects of corporate governance under review by following an established governance framework.
 This framework continues to be refined as the Group expands internationally and grows financially.

-The Board has adopted the governance code for its framework as published by the Quoted Company Alliance (the “QCA Code”).
+In November 2023 the Quoted Company Alliance (“QCA”) published an updated framework for corporate governance.
+In line with the 12 month transition arrangements, the updated Code will be adopted by the Company for the financial year ending 30 June 2025.
+For this financial year, the Board has continued to adopt the original governance code for its framework as published by the QCA (the “QCA Code”).
 We strive to follow its guidance and principles by embedding them into how we develop our strategy, run our business model, manage risk, run our Board and how we engage with our various stakeholders.
 The table below directs you to some of the relevant sections covered elsewhere in this annual report that directly apply to the 10 QCA code principles:

 Annual Report section | ||